rsmease/algo-datastructures-notes/interview_topics/html5.md

 - For small sites like I have build, store options hashes / JSON objects keyed to browser language choices and inject the appropriate languages in all fields depending on user selection
     - You can also add a script to match the user's browser language
-- Beyong language,  think about formatting and have a flexible grid that can be flipped for users that are accessing the content in a right-to-left language context
+- Beyond language,  think about formatting and have a flexible grid that can be flipped for users that are accessing the content in a right-to-left language context

 ## DOM Node Property vs. HTML Attribute